 The Northern gates “Kosh Darvoza” were established in 1912 and included three narrow cylindrical towers connected by arched passages with crenelated railings.
 The central facade of the gate is decorated with mosaics and small domes with azure tiles.

-Khazarasp-Darvaza was built in the middle of the 19th century in the style of two wide observation towers, between which there is a large arched passage with railings decorated with teeth.
+Khazarasp-Darvaza was built in the middle of the 19th century together with two wide observation towers.
+Between the towers there is a large arched passage with railings decorated with teeth.

-Gandimyan-Darvaza was built in 1842, but then demolished and restored according to old drawings in 1970.
+Gandimyan Darvaza was built in 1842, but then demolished and restored according to old drawings only in 1970.
 The gate has two narrow cylindrical towers with an arched passage, above which is a gallery with finials in the form of teeth.
 The domes of the towers are decorated with blue tiles.

 Summer Palaces of Khiva Emirs

-Nurullah-Bai palace lies in the northwestern part of Dishan-Qala.
-The palace was established by Muhammad Rahim Khan II for his son and heir Asfendiyar-khan from 1906-1912.
-The Nurullah-Bai palace resembles Sitorai-Mohi-Hosa in Bukhara with a diverse mix of Khivan and European architecture.
+Nurullaboy Saroy palace is little bit outside the Ichan Kala inner wals, in the northwestern part of Dishan-Qala.
+The palace was established by Muhammad Rahim Khan II for his son and heir Asfendiyar-khan and was built between 1906-1912.
+The Nurullah-Bai palace resembles Sitori-Mohi-Khosa Palace in Bukhara with a diverse mix of Khivan and European architecture and the insides especially remind a European palace rather than a palace in Central Asia.

-He was the eleventh ruler of Khiva from the Kungrat dynasty.
-Muhammad Rahimhan started the development of his summer residence Kibla Tozabog in 1897.
-The complex includes three yards of various sizes.
-In every yard, located a large two-storey houses decorated from outside with carved wooden columns.
-Today it accommodates a health center where one can spend weekend and taste the dishes of Khorezmian cuisine.
+The Qisla Tosabog complex includes three yards of various sizes.
+Each of them is surrounded by a large two-storey houses that are decorated from outside with carved wooden columns.
+Nowadays the palace accommodates a health center where one can spend weekend and taste the dishes of Khorezmian cuisine.

 Page updated 14.2.2021